Department of Public Health Engineering

 is the present Chief Engineer of the Department.

 History

 The Department of Public Health Engineering was established in 1936 in East Bengal, British Raj.
-It is responsible for water and sewage lines in Bangladesh excluding the cities of Dhaka, Narayanganj and Chittagong which are managed by Water Supply and Sewerage Authority.
+It is responsible for water and sewage lines in Bangladesh excluding the cities of Dhaka, Narayanganj, Chittagong, Khulna and Rajshahi which are managed by Water Supply and Sewerage Authority.
 Since 1993 the department has been responsible for monitoring arsenic in drinking water.
 The department is responsible for drilling drinking wells in rural areas of Bangladesh.